hopper-customizer/hopper-customizer.github.io/README.md

 * Ability to open the hopper's image in a new tab to look closer

 # Notes
-* Safe to use: your data is not stored anywhere; website requires no AJC account information
+* Completely safe to use: your personal data is not accessed or stored anywhere and website requires no AJC account information
-* Website has been optimized to fit best on desktop screens
+* Website has been optimized to best fit desktop screens
 * Cannot zoom in by usual means: please utilize the "new tab" functionality (this has been done so the website can maintain proportions)
 * Intended for use in Chrome, may not work in other browsers
+* Please respect the watermark: by keeping it, you grant me credit for the image :)

 # Support
 Have any questions, need help, or spot a bug?
 (No, not the grasshopper kind!)
 Feel free to [send me a message](https://aj-item-worth.fandom.com/wiki/Message_Wall:BrightSunshine) on the Animal Jam Item Worth Wiki (AJIWW).
 I am not actively monitoring this GitHub account.

 # Credits
-Inspired by previous implementations of customizers, namely from [Birdieovo](https://aj-item-worth.fandom.com/wiki/User:Birdieovo) and [SpatterSpot1 AJ](https://aj-item-worth.fandom.com/wiki/User:SpatterSpot1_AJ%27s_other_ac_bc_she_frogot_her_login), and my fondness for hoppers; Website code entirely written by me, [BrightSunshine](https://aj-item-worth.fandom.com/wiki/User:BrightSunshine).
-Fonts and some assets have been adapted from the [Animal Jam Archives](https://www.animaljamarchives.com/).
+Inspired by previous implementations of customizers, namely from [Birdieovo](https://aj-item-worth.fandom.com/wiki/User:Birdieovo) and [SpatterSpot1 AJ](https://aj-item-worth.fandom.com/wiki/User:SpatterSpot1_AJ%27s_other_ac_bc_she_frogot_her_login), and my appreciation of hoppers.
+Website code was written entirely by me, [BrightSunshine](https://aj-item-worth.fandom.com/wiki/User:BrightSunshine); fonts and some assets have been adapted from the [Animal Jam Archives](https://www.animaljamarchives.com/).
 This website constitutes fair-use of original material created by [WildWorks](https://www.wildworks.com/).

 # License
 This project's code uses the [MIT](https://choosealicense.com/licenses/mit/) license, but please note any files you create using the website fall under [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/); this indicates you cannot use these files for commerical purposes.